 List A requires documents that prove both identity and work eligibility.
 This includes a passport, Permanent Resident Card, and foreign passport.

 List B includes documents that prove identity only.
 Examples of acceptable I-9 identification from List B include a driver’s license, government-issued ID card, U.S. Military card, and school ID card.
 If you use E-Verify, the List B document must include a photograph of the employee.

 List C includes documents that prove work eligibility only.
 Acceptable identification from List C includes a Social Security account number card, birth certificate, and U.S. citizen ID card.

 To prove their identity and citizenship, employees can either show:

 - A document from both List B and List C (two documents total)

-Your employees can choose which documents to bring.
-Remind employees to bring documentation within three days of their first day.
+Again, your employees can choose which documents to bring.
+Remind new hires to bring documentation within three days of their first day.

 - You’re rehiring a former employee*

 *If you rehire an employee within three years of when you first filled out Form I-9, you can fill out Supplement B or complete a new Form I-9.
 You must complete a new Form I-9 if you’re rehiring the employee more than three years after you first filled out the original I-9.

 Common Form I-9 errors